-Did you know that you have approximately 7 seconds to capture the attention of your website visitors?
+You have approximately 7 seconds to capture the attention of your website visitors

 At the Get Stuff Done workshop, I pay somebody from your ideal market, one of your ideal clients, to come in and give you feedback on your website and they get 7 seconds to do it.